What is rescission?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Many people encounter rescissions when dealing with insurance companies, as insurers have the right to rescind customers’ insurance policies in certain circumstances.
+Typically, real property insurers issue a binder or EOI (evidence of insurance) that is only finalized later on.

-For example, an insurance company can cancel your policy if it discovers that you intentionally listed false information on your application for insurance.
+Whiled the binder is active, an insurance company can cancel your policy if it discovers that you intentionally listed false information on your application for insurance.

 There are several other situations in which a contract can be rescinded.
 You can rescind a contract by agreement.
 If all parties to a contract agree to cancel it, they can do so.
 You can also rescind a contract because of a breach by another party, but the breach must be so substantial that it defeats the purpose of the contract.